namrata4447/Aatmani-Project-Doc/README.md

 - Fluent-bit

 ### Software Description
+#### Amazon Web Services(AWS)
+AWS is a cloud service from Amazon, which provides services in the form of building blocks, these building blocks can be used to create and deploy any type of application in the cloud.

 #### Terraform
 Terraform is the infrastructure as code tool from HashiCorp.
 It is a tool for building, changing, and managing infrastructure in a safe, repeatable way.